Your profile is the impression that various elements in your resume create as a whole.

 - what is the biggest challenge you have faced in your life so far

-- what is your biggest failure and what have you learnt from it
+- what is your biggest failure and what have you learned from it

 - what are your hobbies and interests